krayoola/middle-earth/README.md

 # Welcome to Middle-earth

-An client and server applications showcasing Streaming of prime numeric values from a GRPC server.
+A client-server application showcasing streaming of prime numeric values from a GRPC server.

 ## Components

-mordor - `prime-number-server` A GRPC service that produce prime numbers up to the given value
+mordor - `prime-number-server` A GRPC protocol serving service that produce prime numbers in a streaming manner.

-gondor - `proxy-service` A http streaming service that is exposed to clients, and accepts a numeric value which being forward to mordor service
+gondor - `proxy-service` A http streaming service that serves clients requests and accepts numeric value which is then being forwarded to mordor service.

 protobuf - GRPC contract protocol used by both services to communicate to each other